Skip to content

 • Queriestree(), allNodes(), findByTestTag(...), findByText(...), findByContentDescription(...), findByRole(...), plus findOneByTestTag(...) and findOneByText(...) for the single-result cases.
 (Content-description and role selectors don't have findOneBy… variants — call .firstOrNull() on the list result yourself if you want one.)
 These do a single read against the current semantics state and return what they see.

-• Interactionsclick, doubleClick, longClick, swipe, scrollWheel, typeText, clearAndTypeText, pressKey, pressEnter, screenshot.
+• Interactionsclick, doubleClick, longClick, swipe, scrollWheel, typeText, pasteText, clearAndTypeText, pressKey, pressEnter, screenshot.
 These dispatch input via RobotDriver (or capture pixels).

 The split matters because queries do not auto-wait.
 If you call findOneByTestTag(...) on a frame where the node isn't there yet, you get null — there's no implicit retry.
 See the next section.